ParentSquare/faulty/README.md

   # The minimum number of runs required before a circuit can trip
   config.sample_threshold = 3

   # The storage backend for this circuit.
-Inherits the global storage by default
+Inherits the Faulty instance storage by default
   config.storage = Faulty.options.storage
 end
 ```